steve-mcintyre/shim-review/README.md

 In shim terms:
 - We've moved forwards from 15.8 to 16.1 and dropped all the patches we used to need as they're upstream.
-Then added the 1 patch listed above and the build-time change to update revocations.
+We've made the build-time change to update revocations.

 More generally:
 - We also include a signed version of systemd-boot for amd64, as an